flenniken/collections/docs/collection-maker.md

 Run the `gulp` command to build in the final zoom points, then deploy and test the image pages again.

+__Zoom Point Guide__

+When setting zoom points for an image, the goal is to make each picture look like it was created for the screen it’s displayed on, whether in portrait or landscape orientation.
+A good zoom point creates a natural, visually pleasing crop without drawing attention to the fact that the image has been zoomed.

+A well-chosen zoom point can reduce excessive zooming.
+The user doesn’t feel the need to see what’s missing.

+* Aim for a good full screen fit in both portrait and landscape modes.
+* Avoid forced crops – If it feels cramped or awkward, zoom out, it’s often better to zoom all the way out and show the full frame.
+* Show background – Leave hints of background when it helps tell the bounds.

 [⬇](#Contents)